 “The buzz at Chailey Heritage is still to die down after what can only be described as a sensational day!
 Thank you so much for making it accessible for our young people.
 Your enthusiasm and organisation is truly commendable.
 The parents were overcome with emotion due to the fact their children were marking a huge transition in their lives with other children from across the area” [Teacher, Chailey Heritage school for children with complex disabilities]

 “ Patina’s Moving On Parade has just been promoted to most brilliant thing I’ve ever seen. # emotional” [Michael, supporter]

 “Wow those Patina people pulled it off again.
 How brilliant” [ Onlooker]

-- Lewes Town Council, Sussex Community Foundation, The Foyle Foundation, Priory School, the Rotary Club of Lewes and Wallands Primary for their very generous grants and donations
+- Lewes Town Council, Aviva, Sussex Police, Priory School and Wallands Primary Patina Parents for their very generous grants and donations

 - Emma Carlow for being our magnificent graphic designer